Ice Melt – Sand, Salt and Everything in Between!

 You can find this mixture in sandboxes at most fire stations and road maintenance district offices.
 For more information on exact locations, please visit the City of Calgary’s website here.

 You can buy de-icing salt or ice melt from most hardware stores, such as Canadian Tire or Home Depot.
 Most de-icers on the market are made from one or more of five materials – calcium chloride, sodium chloride, potassium chloride, magnesium chloride, and urea.

 De-icers work to get the same job done, however, they differ in speed and temperature – in that the de-icer either releases or absorbs heat upon contact with snow and ice.

 Treatment should be carried out according to the manufacturer’s directions, but certain general guidelines apply to all products.

 - Less is more: disperse properly – a larger amount of ice melt or salt will not necessarily affect the speed which ice and snow melts.
 Using too much product can damage certain surfaces and harm the environment.
-PRO TIP: Using a fertilizer dispenser will help you to evenly distribute de-icing salt around needed areas.
+Extra Tip: Using a fertilizer dispenser will help you to evenly distribute de-icing salt around needed areas.

 - Clean it up: when entering your home, ensure you are cleaning up salt that may be brought in with footwear, as it may leave a white residue that can dull finish on wood floors.

 - Pets’ paws: De-icing salt can cause severe irritation to your dog’s paws, and can result in health problems for your pets when licked.
-If you are a pet owner, you may want to consider an eco-friendly alternative that isn’t toxic for pets.
-This may be slightly more expensive, but Rufus will thank you for it!
+If you are a pet owner, you may want to consider an eco-friendly alternative for your pooch!